 Landing page for a digital non-profit product

 The landing presented here has the aim to inform users about a free education service Capitoledge Screensaver which provides the opportunity to use a screensaver for studying capitals.
 Here you can see the upper part of the landing page which features an interesting and engaging animation activated by smooth scrolling.
 Visual presentation is full of air due to the light background, which also provides easy readability and quick perception of the background map image.

 Landing page for an adventure agency

 Here is the concept design, presenting a landing page for an adventure agency specializing in air-balloon tours.
-All the information blocks are supported with bright thematic photos while copy blocks move users through the sales funnel stages.
-Again, light background feels harmonic and naturally adds air to general design presentation.
+All the information blocks are supported with bright thematic photos, while copy blocks move users through the sales funnel stages.
+Again, the light background feels harmonic and naturally adds air to the general design presentation.